astoeckel/led-controller/README.md

 ![Buck converter principle](doc/buck_converter_principle.png)

 *Case (a):*
-When the n-channel MOSFET is in its high-conductance state, a current flows through the load LED1, while inductor L1 limits the current increase.
+When the n-channel MOSFET is conducting, a current flows through the load LED1; the current increases slowly over time due to the inductor L1.
 The current is monitored over the 1 Ohm shunt resistor pair R6/R7.
 Once the current reaches a certain threshold *ITh*, the MOSFET is switched off.

 *Case (b):*
-When the MOSFET is in its zero-conductance state, the magnetic field stored in the inductor tries to maintain the current flow.
+When the MOSFET is switched off, the magnetic field stored in the inductor maintains the current flow for a while.
 Once the measured current falls below the threshold current, the MOSFET can be safely switched on again.

 Note that the IRLU 120N MOSFET used in the above schematic can be switched using logic-level voltages and does not require additional driver circuitry.
 You can safely build this circuit on a bread board with a (high-wattage) resistor as load and by manually switching the MOSFET from a 3.3V voltage source (or just using a switch instead of a MOSFET).
 Using an oscilloscope you should be able to measure something close to the above voltage trace sketches.